 GMAT Counselors at BYJU’s are often asked the following question by future MBA aspirants – “How relevant is your Tablet-based GMAT Preparation Course?”, and “how to prepare for GMAT being a working professional?”

 We believe in a quality education that suits the students, which is convenient and most flexible for the GMAT aspirants.
 The GMAT aspirants are usually working professionals, who have been detached from studies, say for five years or more than that.
 They are mostly individuals whose daily routine comprises of spending more than eight hours in the office, going through long meeting hours, battling anxiety to meet deadlines etc.

-After office hours, sitting for 2-3 hours in GMAT coaching is gruesome.
+After office hours, sitting for 2-3 hours for GMAT coaching is gruesome.
 When was the last time you attended an exam?
 A competitive or an academic exam?
 Mostly, it was during your graduation when you wrote a full-fledged three hours exam.

-GMAT is a three and a half hours long exam.
-One point you should remember that GMAT is a graduate level standardized entrance test which comprises the basics up to high-school level in the test.
+GMAT is a three and a half hour long exam.
+One point you should remember is that GMAT is a graduate level standardized entrance test which comprises of the basics up to high-school level in the test.
 So you need to dig up all the lessons you learned all through your schooling days, but it is an advanced form not to indulge your energy in long solving techniques.

-Why On-line Classroom?
+Why Online Classroom?

-Byjus will be glad to help you in your GMAT preparation journey.
+BYJU’S will be glad to help you in your GMAT preparation journey.
 You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at 08033172797, or you can drop an SMS.
 You can write to us at firstname.lastname@example.org.